 NB – since COVID the hot spring works on a timed basis only, you must come in person, first come first served on a daily basis.
 Pool access fees are $15 for adults, $12 for children ages 4-12 and $12 for seniors over 62 years old.

 A visit to the Quinault Valley, home to the Quinault rainforest, is renowned for having some of the largest Sitka spruce, western red cedar, hemlock, and Douglas Fir trees.
 Quinault Valley offers excellent recreational activities such as boating, hiking, and swimming.
 There is also the scenic Quinault Lake nearby.
 If you want a more secluded spot during your visit, then this is the part of the park for you.

 If you have any little animal lovers, then they are in for a real treat in the Olympic National Park.
 The mountainous areas particularly are rich in wildlife spotting opportunities, including black bears, massive elk, Blacktail deer and mountain goats – as well as smaller critters such as voles, moles, squirrels, and chipmunks.

 The coast offers opportunities to spot sea otters, dolphins, grey whales, sea eagles, and rock pooling you’ll almost certainly discover crabs, starfish and sea urchins.

 Navigating the Hiking Paths in Olympic National Park

-If you will be sticking to the main trails in the Olympic National Park you will be fine with the national park visitor center issued maps.
+If you are sticking to the main trails in the Olympic National Park, you will be fine with the national park visitor center issued maps.

 We do recommend though you download the App “AllTrails” – (and pay to upgrade for offline maps).
 We found this a brilliant tool for picking the easier hikes with kids – with more realistic timeframes than given by NPS.
 The offline maps let you see just how many “are we there yet” corners you have to go.